 As explained in its Code of Conduct, HHMI is committed to conducting its activities in accordance with the highest standards of integrity and ethics.
 The purpose of this policy is to encourage the reporting of suspected fraudulent or dishonest use or misuse of HHMI resources or property.

 This policy applies to any suspected fraudulent or dishonest use or misuse of HHMI resources or property by an HHMI employee, consultant, contractor, supplier, or service provider, and to anyone who reports such activities using the Whistleblower and Fraud Reporting Procedures.
 Fraudulent or dishonest use or misuse of HHMI resources or property means a deliberate act or failure to act with the intention of obtaining an unauthorized private benefit or personal gain.
-Examples of such conduct include:
+In addition to theft of HHMI assets, examples of conduct that may be subject to this policy, if undertaken for unauthorized private benefit or personal gain, include:

 - Forgery or other deliberate and wrongful alteration or destruction of HHMI documents or files;